Search

 Explains what an administration order is, how to apply, how repayments work, whether part of your debt can be written off and what happens afterwards

-Help to fill in Q2: standing and sitting for your ESA application.
+Help to fill in Q4: picking up and moving things for your ESA application.
 Find out what this means and how to correctly complete the question

 Can your debt relief order be stopped?